 This project began in 1995 when Jacob Ross was commissioned by Tom Kiehfuss to compose an original score for his play, Stramonium: A Search For Grace.

-Crumpler has continued to be the primary solo composing outlet for Jacob Ross with numerous songs written for film & video as well as radio shows including this remix of Robert Johnson's Sweet Home Chicago commissioned by BBC Radio...
+Crumpler has continued to be the primary composing outlet for Jacob Floyd Ross with numerous songs written for film & video as well as theater & radio including this remix of Robert Johnson's Sweet Home Chicago commissioned by BBC Radio...

 Man Is Man :

 Formed by the indomitable Christa Creps out of the ashes of Puerto Muerto.
 In 2011 Christa co-produced the band's debut album, The Birds Will Eat Us, with Jamie Carter.
 In addition to Christa on vocals, autoharp, & drums the album featured contributions from Eli Caterer on guitar, Ben Kulp on cello, and Jed Robertson on bass.

 After releasing the debut album a live ensemble was assembled with Christa on vocals/autoharp/keys, Jason Creps on drums, Jed Robertson on bass, Jacob Ross on guitar, and when fate allows Ben Kulp on cello.